 Of Vietnamese origin, Ng was born in Indianapolis, IN but grew up in Queens, NY.
 The oldest of five girls, she attended the University of Chicago where she played softball and obtained a bachelor's degree in public policy.
 She applied for a variety of sports-related jobs after graduation, and was accepted for an internship with the Chicago White Sox in 1991.
 She was talented in the nascent field of computers and data analysis and impressed the organization with her skills, landing her a full-time entry-level job.
 To her surprise, she ended up in the baseball operations side of the business, and not in marketing, where she had expected to work.
 White Sox GM Dan Evans was impressed by her analytical ability and attention to detail and he quickly pegged her as someone who could aspire to senior positions, and he took her under his wing.
 She was also lucky in starting out at a time when front offices were starting to hire persons with different profiles, which would result in a class of highly-educated young GMs who had never played the game.

-In her current position with Major League Baseball, Ng has been put in charge of implementing some of the changes to the signing of players not subjected to the amateur draft that were included in the Collective Bargaining Agreement reached at the end of 2011.
-These include a reform of how Latin American amateur players can be signed, and means a greater involvement by MLB in setting up showcases and an "International Talent Committee" that aims to curb the rampant abuse of young players by scouts and other intermediaries.
+In her position with Major League Baseball, Ng was put in charge of implementing some of the changes to the signing of players not subjected to the amateur draft that were included in the Collective Bargaining Agreement reached at the end of 2011.
+These included a reform of how Latin American amateur players could be signed, and meant a greater involvement by MLB in setting up showcases and an "International Talent Committee" that aimed to curb the rampant abuse of young players by scouts and other intermediaries.

 - Sherri Eng: "Dodgers Assistant General Manager Kim Ng Ready to Make the Jump to Top Job", in Jean Hastings Ardell and Andy McCue, ed.: Endless Seasons: Baseball in Southern California, The National Pastime, SABR, Number 41, 2011, pp. 101-103.